Correct the Internet

 Correct the Internet campaign aimed to create awareness and educate people on the inaccuracies of search engine results and ultimately make a difference.

-I led the identity development and directed the website and tool design with Designer Elliot Oxbourough.
+I led the identity development and directed the website/tool with the UI Design by Elliot Oxbourough.

 Our campaign reached over 1 billion people globally.